at the cross roads of holistic health

 Signs or Symptoms

-The attention is then shifted to the localized structures that are injured and failing to support the elbow joint properly.
+The attention is then shifted to the localized structures that are injured and failing to support the pelvic joints properly.
 These can include specialized treatments for ligaments, muscles, skin and joints.
-Finally, attention is directed to corrective procedures that can help coordinate the muscles to help prevent future injuries.
+As factors as far away as the foot and ankle can cause torsion that adversely affects the ITB, the examination must include these areas and corrective procedures done to normalize any abnormal torsion in the lower extremity.

 Other lifestyle modifications are used to prevent or minimize exacerbating the condition.
 A specific program for your needs is created.